TanuAgrawal123/100DaysOfCode/README.md

 **Details**:

- -Css grid property turn HTML element into grid container with rows and column.
+ - Css grid property turn HTML element into grid container with rows and column.
- -adding rows and columns, chaning size of grid row and column,creating gaps between rows and column,divinding the gid into areas and setting property to each area align items in grid using justify-self and align-self.
+ - adding rows and columns, chaning size of grid row and column,creating gaps between rows
+   and column,divinding the gid into areas and setting property to each area align items in grid using justify-self and align-self.

 **Link to work**: [here](https://www.freecodecamp.org/tanu)